 4.02 The 141A protector is inserted between the B1 and R1 terminals in the station cut-down field (Blue Field) without affecting the cut-down multiple.
-See Fig. 1, 2, and 3.

-4.03 For new KTS installations, every station served by a local frequency generator should be protected by 141A protectors.
+See Fig. 1, 2, and 3. generator except those using 400G and 400H KTUs, should be protected by 141A protectors.
 At existing installations, protectors should be installed for each station (served by a local frequency generator) during routine servicing of the installation.